zadiaz/SIP.js/README.md

 ## How to use

-If you want to play audio on call.
+Audio can be played during a call.
-Take tylerlong/node-webrtc-audio-stream-source as a reference
+For reference on how this is done please see ylerlong/node-webrtc-audio-stream-source

-see ./example/PlayAudio.js
+and see ./example/PlayAudio.js

 ## Note
-Confirm your audio file codec is supported.
+You will need to confirm that your audio file codec is supported.

 ## License
 MIT